brunokoga/Montevideo/monsters_dir/creatureTypes.md

 - Darkvision 60 feet and low-light vision.
 - Immunity to electricity and petrification.
 - Resistance to cold 10 and fire 10.
-- _Truespeech (Su)_ All azatas can speak with any creature that has a language, as though using a _ [tongues](../spells/tongues#_tongues) _spell (caster level 14th).
+- _Truespeech (Su_ All azatas can speak with any creature that has a language, as though using a _ [tongues](../spell_dir/tongues#_tongues) _spell (caster level 14th).
 This ability is always active.

 **Behemoth Subtype** : A behemoth is a neutral Colossal magical beast of great strength and power.
 Behemoths possess the following traits unless otherwise noted.

 - Blindsense 60 feet.
 - Immunity to ability damage, aging, bleed, disease, energy drain, fire, mind-affecting effects, negative levels, paralysis, permanent wounds, petrification, poison, and polymorph.
 Some behemoths possess additional immunities.
-- _Regeneration (Ex)_ No form of attack can suppress a behemoth's regeneration—it regenerates even if disintegrated or slain by a death effect.
+- _Regeneration (Ex_ No form of attack can suppress a behemoth's regeneration—it regenerates even if disintegrated or slain by a death effect.
 If a behemoth fails a save against an effect that would kill it instantly, it rises from death 3 rounds later with 1 hit point if no further damage is dealt to its remains.
-It can be banished or otherwise transported away as a means to save a region, but the only way to truly kill a behemoth is to use _ [miracle](spells/miracle#_miracle)_ or _ [wish](spells/wish#_wish)_ to negate its regeneration (see below).
+It can be banished or otherwise transported away as a means to save a region, but the only way to truly kill a behemoth is to use _ [miracle](spell_dir/miracle#_miracle_ or _ [wish](spell_dir/wish#_wish)_ to negate its regeneration (see below.
 - DR 15/epic.
 - SR equal to 11 + the behemoth's CR.
 - Behemoths understand Aklo, but cannot speak.
 - Behemoths eat, but do not breathe or sleep.
 - Ruinous (Su) A behemoth's natural attacks penetrate damage reduction as if they were epic and magic, and ignore up to 20 points of hardness on objects struck.
-As a swift action, whenever it strikes a creature or object with a spell effect in place, it can attempt to dispel one randomly determined spell effect on that creature as if with a _ [greater dispel magic](spells/dispelMagic#_dispel-magic-greater)_ (CL 20th).
+As a swift action, whenever it strikes a creature or object with a spell effect in place, it can attempt to dispel one randomly determined spell effect on that creature as if with a _ [greater dispel magic](spell_dir/dispelMagic#_dispel-magic-greater)_ (CL 20th).
 - _Unstoppable (Ex)_ If a behemoth starts its turn suffering from any or all of the following conditions, it recovers from them at the end of its turn: blind, confused, dazed, deafened, dazzled, exhausted, fatigued, nauseated, sickened, slowed, staggered, and stunned.
-- Vulnerable to Miracles and Wishes (Su) A spell effect created by a _ [miracle](spells/miracle#_miracle)_ or _ [wish](spells/wish#_wish)_ spell is particularly effective against a behemoth.
-A spellcaster gains a +6 bonus on its caster level check to penetrate a behemoth's SR with a _ [miracle](spells/miracle#_miracle)_ or _ [wish](spells/wish#_wish)_ spell, and the behemoth suffers a –6 penalty on saves against these spells.
-A _ [miracle](spells/miracle#_miracle)_ or a _ [wish](spells/wish#_wish)_ spell can negate a behemoth's regeneration, but only for 1d4 rounds per casting.
+- Vulnerable to Miracles and Wishes (Su A spell effect created by a _ [miracle](spell_dir/miracle#_miracle_ or _ [wish](spell_dir/wish#_wish_ spell is particularly effective against a behemoth.
+A spellcaster gains a +6 bonus on its caster level check to penetrate a behemoth's SR with a _ [miracle](spell_dir/miracle#_miracle_ or _ [wish](spell_dir/wish#_wish_ spell, and the behemoth suffers a –6 penalty on saves against these spells.
+A _ [miracle](spell_dir/miracle#_miracle_ or a _ [wish](spell_dir/wish#_wish)_ spell can negate a behemoth's regeneration, but only for 1d4 rounds per casting.

 **Catfolk Subtype** : This subtype is applied to the humanoid felines called catfolk and creatures related to catfolk.